necmettindemir/node-006-mongo-todo-api/README.md

-an example application about how to use node to some operations on mongo including connect, insert, find, etc
+an example application about how to use node for some operations on mongo including connect, insert, find, etc

 -- you should install mongodb node module